openid/connect/README.md

 # OpenID Connect Working Group Repository

-Welcome to the official repository of the **OpenID Foundation Connect Working Group (AB/Connect WG)**.
-This repository serves as the central hub for tracking issues, discussing enhancements, and maintaining the specifications that define **OpenID Connect 1.0** and its extension profiles.
+This is the [**OpenID Connect Working Group (AB/Connect WG)**](https://openid.net/wg/connect/) repository for the original [**OpenID Connect 1.0**](https://openid.net/connect) specifications.
+It is used  tracking issues, discussing enhancements, and maintaining the specifications that define OpenID Connect and some extensions to it.
+The full list of OpenID Connect working group repositories is at https://openid.net/wg/connect/repositories/.

 ---